LLNL/blt/docs/tutorial/host_configs.rst

 Example Host-configs
 --------------------

-Basic TOSS3 (for example: Quartz) host-config that has C, C++, and Fortran Compilers along with MPI support:
+Basic TOSS4 (for example: Dane) host-config that has C, C++, and Fortran Compilers along with MPI support:

 .. container:: toggle